mintturonn/voting_patterns_vaccines/README.md

 - Figure 4
 - Supplement figure S3

 The online data are continuously updated.
-The code needs to be amended to accomodate for additional months of data
+The code needs to be amended to accommodate for additional months of data